openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-nfcController.md

   console.log("controller on callback nfcState: " + nfcState);
 });

 // Open NFC.
-The ohos.permission.MANAGE_SECURE_SETTINGS permission is required. if (!controller.isNfcOpen()) {
+The caller must have the ohos.permission.MANAGE_SECURE_SETTINGS permission.
+This permission is available only for system applications. if (!controller.isNfcOpen()) {
   let ret = controller.openNfc();
   console.log("controller openNfc ret: " + ret);